crypticsurfer/Tech-Blog/README.md

 ![Post Page](https://github.com/crypticsurfer/Tech-Blog/assets/130003418/c9fa3413-d178-4e84-a3d2-6e0c9c1abf41)

   ## Usage
- go to the deployed app and sign in and add new posts!
+ go to the deployed app or the local host link and sign in and add new posts!
   ## License
   MIT